 With over fifty sliding door brands in the UK, who makes the best aluminium sliding patio doors?
 Cero, Schuco, Vitrocsa and Reynaers are at the top end of the market.
 But there are also many other excellent sliding doors in aluminium.
 We’ve put together a guide explaining why some brands are the best as well as others to consider.

-- Some of the prestige sliding doors
+- The benefits of sliding doors explained

-- Where all sliding doors are similar.
+- Why slim sliding doors are not always better

 - Inline vs lift and slide patio sliding doors.